kithik7/DeepLabCut_VideoAnalysis_Cockroaches/README_OpenArena.md

 #### 2. Tracking Quality Drop & Decreased "Total Valid Time"
-* **Issue**: The script calculates a `Total Valid Time` lower than your standard video window duration of `600.5 seconds`.
+* **Issue**: The script calculates a `Total Valid Time` lower than my standard video duration of `600.5 seconds`.
-* **Resolution**: Verify your confidence filtering configuration thresholds.
-If data frames possess an evaluation likelihood score lower than `< 0.6`, they drop out of tracking runtime limits.
+* **Solution**: Verify tracking efficiency thresholds.
+If data frames possess an evaluation likelihood score lower than `< 0.6`, they drop out of the tracking efficiency dataset.
+But make sure that there is a version that considers frames that do not make the cut.
 * **Actionable Correction**:
-  * Swap unstable tracking nodes (`left_antennae_tip` at 100% failure rate / `right_antennae_tip` at 99.9% failure rate) out of distance-mapping arrays.
+  * Exclude jittery and usntable tracked body points (`left_antennae_tip` at 100% failure rate / `right_antennae_tip` at 99.9% failure rate) for analysis.
-  * Point your tracking pipeline execution loops exclusively at the stable `body_end` node (Mean `0.753` likelihood with only a `7.1%` threshold failure rate).
+  * Use a reliable body part with a likelihood score above the threshold.
+In this case, it was the body end.
+(Mean `0.753` likelihood with only a `7.1%` threshold failure rate).

 #### 3. PyTorch CUDA / GPU Initialization Mismatch on Cluster
-* **Issue**: Python defaults to CPU execution inside tmux or fails to fetch active GPU nodes.
+* **Issue**: Python defaults to CPU execution inside tmux or fails to fetch active GPU spaces.
 * **Resolution**: Always ensure environmental shell variables and paths load accurately, and in proper sequence, prior to execution.
 Run these explicit module reset lines in Tmux
   ```bash
   module purge